phydrus/pyet_joss/paper.md

 # Example application

-This example shows how `PyEt` can be used to compute potential evaporation using different evaporation methods.
-The potential evaporation is estimated for the city of De Bilt, using online available data provided by the The Royal Netherlands Meteorological Institute (KNMI).
-The potential evaporation is computed using four different methods (Penman, Priestley-Taylor, Makking, Oudin) and plotted for comparison.
+This example shows how `pyet` can be used to compute potential evaporation using different evaporation methods.
+The potential evaporation is estimated for the city of De Bilt (Netherlands), using data provided by the The Royal Netherlands Meteorological Institute (KNMI).
+The potential evaporation is computed using four different methods (Penman, Priestley-Taylor, Makking) and plotted for comparison.

 ``` python
 # Import needed packages